-The SENDCO will be responsible for:
+The SENDCO (Mrs T Foster) will be responsible for:

-- Collaborating with the governing board and Headteacher to determine the strategic development of the SEND policy and provision in the school. - The day-to-day operation and implementation of the SEND policy. - Working with the relevant governors and the Headteacher to ensure that the school meets its responsibilities under the Equality Act 2010, regarding reasonable adjustments and access arrangements. - Advising on the deployment of the school's delegated budget and other resources to meet pupils' needs effectively. - Coordinating the specific provision made to support individual pupils with SEND, including those with EHC plans.
+- Collaborating with the governing board and Headteacher to determine the strategic development of the SEND policy and provision in the school. - The day-to-day operation and implementation of the SEND policy. - Working with the relevant governors and the Headteacher to ensure that the school meets its responsibilities under the Equality Act 2010, regarding reasonable adjustments and access arrangements. - Advising on the deployment of the school's delegated budget and other resources to meet pupils' needs effectively. - Coordinating the specific provision made to support individual pupils with SEND, including those with EHC plans. - Drawing up a one-page profile of a pupil with SEND. - Advising on a graduated approach to providing SEND support.